Virtual coffee breaks – tips and tricks! The easy way to a healthy corporate cultureBlog / September 27, 2022 / with Christoph Drebes

 The choice often depends on the video conference software used internally by the company.
 However, a few of these virtual meeting tools have helpful features that coffee partners can creatively incorporate into the conversation:

 Many don’t know that filters can be applied during a Zoom call.
 These can boost the mood immensely and bring additional fun into a conversation.
 A special twist: Combining the filters with ice-breaker questions: Which is your favorite filter and why?

 However, employees should never forget to turn the filter off again after the conversation, especially if they use Zoom for business!

 - Reactions with emojis:

-Microsoft Teams and Zoom are especially useful for virtual coffee breaks for one particular reason.
-The team members can share reactions such as applause or smiling emojis with the other interlocutors.
+Microsoft Teams and Zoom are especially useful for group virtual coffee breaks for one particular reason.
+Team members can share reactions such as applause or smiling emojis with the other interlocutors.
 In this way, every colleague can express emotions, even if they don’t get a chance to speak during the virtual Team Coffee.
-This makes the team coffee even more interactive and lively!
+This makes the team coffee even more interactive.

-You’re having a virtual coffee with a colleague and talking about your last vacation in Hawaii.
-Wouldn’t it be great to show your colleague your favorite vacation photo at this point?
-Microsoft Teams, Zoom, Webex, and Slack have the function of sharing your screen.
-This way, colleagues get to know each other much better, and the coffee break is even more enjoyable!
+Imagine that you’re having a virtual coffee with a colleague and talking about your last vacation in Hawaii.
+Wouldn’t it be great to show your colleague your favorite vacation photo?
+Microsoft Teams, Zoom, Webex, and Slack all offer a screen-sharing function.

 - Ice-breaker and “info cards”